This post was last updated on 11/07/23.

 To get the report you’re looking for, the Primary Object should be “Entity Definition,” which captures metadata on the object, and “Field Definition,” which captures metadata about individual fields.

 Salesforce has a brief step-by-step on how to do this, but you should know this results in a Report Type that has a lot of unrelated data points in it.
 To make things easier, name your report something descriptive, such as “Data Classification,” and customize the report layout so the key fields are shown by default.
-I choose to default display Label on the Entity Definition, and Label, Developer Name, Compliance Category, and Data Sensitivity on the Field Definition as my starting point.
+We suggest the default display Label on the Entity Definition, and Label, Developer Name, Compliance Category, and Data Sensitivity on the Field Definition as your starting point.

 What’s Next for Data Classification?

-Whenever I learn about a new feature in Salesforce, I always like to review the open ideas in the Salesforce IdeaExchange covering that feature.
+Whenever we learn about a new feature in Salesforce, we like to review the open ideas in the Salesforce IdeaExchange covering that feature.
 Here are some standouts that you may also want to review and upvote!
 Maybe they will be coming soon to an org near you…

 Upload ComplianceGroup in FieldDefinition for Data Classification – Currently, you can mass upload the Data Sensitivity level, but not the Compliance Category.
 This idea suggests adding that field to the mass update tool.